androportal/ABT/user/Recording_transations.rst

    :height: 200pt
    :width: 350pt

+* The journal entry has been designed with user-friendliness in mind, with a default chart of accounts as a starting point.
+However, you have to create at least two accounts to start any transaction.
+It also offers every opportunity for creating your own user-defined variations.

 * Select the mode of transaction from the list of voucher type. ``Mode`` of transaction can be Contra, Journal, Payment, Receipt, Debit Note, Credit Note, Sales, Sales Return, Purchase, Purchase Return.